akarapetsas/Monet/README.md

 		super.onCreate();

 		instance = this;
-		//Instantiate the volleyRequest once and only once
-		// when the application is starting.
+		// Instantiate Monet once and only once when the application is starting.
 		Monet.INSTANCE.init(instance);
 	}